philippe44/SpotConnect/README.md

 - Pause made using native control application is sent back to Spotify
 - Re-scan for new / lost players happens every 30s
 - A config file (default `config.xml`) can be created for advanced tweaking (a reference version can be generated using  the `-i <file>` command line)
-- When you have more than one ethernet card, you case use `-b [ip]` to set what card to bind to.
+- When you have more than one ethernet card, you case use `-b [ip|iface]` to set what card to bind to.
 Note that 0.0.0.0 is not authorized
 - Use `-l`for flow mode where audio is sent as a single continuous stream
-- Use `-b [ip|iface][:port]`to set network interface (ip@ or interface name as reported by ifconfig/ipconfig) to use and, for airupnp only, UPnP port to listen to (must be above the default 49152)
+- Use `-b [ip|iface][:port]`to set network interface (ip@ or interface name as reported by ifconfig/ipconfig) to use and, for spotupnp only, UPnP port to listen to (must be above the default 49152)
+- Use `-r` to set Spotify's Vorbis encoding rate
 - Use `-a <port>[:<count>]`to specify a port range (default count is 128)
 - Use of `-z` disables interactive mode (no TTY) **and** self-daemonizes (use `-p <file>` to get the PID).
 Use of `-Z` only disables interactive mode
 - <strong>Do not daemonize (using & or any other method) the executable w/o disabling interactive mode (`-Z`), otherwise it will consume all CPU.
 On Linux, FreeBSD and Solaris, best is to use `-z`.
 Note that -z option is not available on MacOS or Windows</strong>